arkq/bluez-alsa/doc/bluealsad.8.rst

     ``sched(7)``.

 --disable-realtek-usb-fix
-    Since Linux kernel 5.14 Realtek USB adapters have required **bluealsa** to apply a fix for mSBC.
+    Since Linux kernel 5.14 Realtek USB adapters have required **bluealsad** to apply a fix for mSBC.
 This option disables that fix and may be necessary when using an earlier kernel.